Ladybug Girl by David Soman and Jacky Davis Children's Book Review

-The Grouchy Ladybug ISBN 0064434508, by Eric Carle, is a classic children's book first published in 1977.
+The Grouchy Ladybug by Eric Carle first published in 1977 is a children's book classic.
 It's visual appeal and themes of telling time, bullying, and comparing sizes will entertain preschool and elementary age audiences.
+This thorough review includes

 - Lilly's Purple Plastic Purse by Kevin Henkes

 Copyright Kevin Henkes The title character of Lilly's Purple Plastic Purse by Kevin Henkes, like Ian Falconer's Olivia, is irrepressible, exuberant, confident, and theatrical.

 - Olivia by Ian Falconer

 Olivia ISBN 0689829531 is some pig!
 She is a fashion designer, dancer, architect, artist, and big sister, and she's quite precocious.